wxsd-sales/wx1-instant-connect-lab/01-introduction.md

 * Webex Connect tenant: You can get a developer sandbox for free at: https://developer.webex.com/docs/webex-connect

-  > **Note:** If this is your first time using Webex Connect, you may want to try out the [Hands-On Building Webex Connect Flows](https://developer.cisco.com/learning/labs/webex-connect-flows/) lab first.
 * MockAPI account, sign in here: https://mockapi.io/signup

 * Basic understanding of JSON